The Bennies

-The Bennies are an Australian ska punk band from Melbourne, Victoria.
-Self-described as "Psychedelic Reggae Ska Doom Metal Punk Rock From Hell," the band are known for their high-energy live shows and their mix of genres including dub, punk rock and heavy metal.
-To date, the band have released four studio albums and two EPs.
+The Bennies are an Australian ska punk band originally from Melbourne, Victoria and currently based on the Gold Coast, Queensland.
+Forming in 2009, the band has under-gone multiple line-up changes; lead vocalist and synth player Anty Horgan is the band's only remaining original member.
+Self-described as "psychedelic reggae ska doom metal punk rock from Hell," the band are known for their high-energy live shows and their mix of genres including dub, punk rock and heavy metal.
+To date, the band have released five studio albums and two EPs.

 History

 The band originally formed in 2009 under the name Madonna.
 Under this name, the band released a self-titled collection of demo recordings on CD in 2010 before changing their name to The Bennies the following year due to legal issues concerning the use of the name.
 Under their new name, The Bennies would release their debut album Party Party Party! on 3 September 2011 via Jackknife Music.
 In 2012, the band underwent their first line-up change after guitarist Steve Lavery departed from the band and was replaced by Christos "Souv" Salaoras.
 Following a tour of Japan later that year, Salaoras also left The Bennies.
 His replacement was Jules Rozenbergs, who had previously played in Melbourne punk bands Kimbo and The Gun Runners.
 This line-up would remain intact for the next six years, with their first release being 2013's Better Off Dread EP on April 20, 2013.
 This was followed by Rainbows in Space, the band's second studio album, which was released in November.
 It marked the band's first release with Poison City Records, who would put out every Bennies release until 2017.

 In 2014, the band released their second EP, Heavy Disco.
 To promote the release, the band appeared on triple j's Like a Version segment in February 2015.
 The band performed a stripped-back version of "Heavy Disco", as well as a cover of TISM's "He'll Never Be An) Ol' Man River."
 Damian Cowell, who was a member of TISM, gave his approval of the cover to the band and performed the song with them live in 2016.
 The Bennies themselves would later contribute to Cowell's second studio album as Damian Cowell's Disco Machine, 2017's Get Yer Dag On!, featuring on the song "365 Lemmys" alongside Henry Wagons.